Yt-Anas/Yt-Anas/README.md

 ---

-## 🚀 DevOps Work & Projects
+## 🚀 DevOps Projects

-### 🔹 Cloud Infrastructure Setup & Management
-Designed and managed AWS infrastructure for multiple applications, including EC2 instances, VPC setup, load balancers, and database services.

-Handled environment setup (dev, staging, production) ensuring proper network configuration, security groups, and access control.
+### 🔹 Scalable Microservices Deployment on AWS (EKS)

+Designed and deployed a scalable microservices architecture using Docker and Kubernetes (EKS) on AWS.

+- Deployed containerized applications using Docker and Kubernetes
+- Implemented auto-scaling and load balancing for high availability
+- Managed deployments using Helm charts for better configuration and version control
+- Configured NGINX Ingress Controller for routing and traffic management
+- Built CI/CD pipelines using Jenkins and GitHub Actions
+- Implemented monitoring using Prometheus and Grafana

+**Impact:**
+- Achieved high availability and zero-downtime deployments
+- Improved scalability of microservices architecture

 ---

-### 🔹 CI/CD Pipeline Implementation
+### 🔹 Production Monitoring & Incident Management
-Built and maintained CI/CD pipelines using Jenkins, GitHub Actions, and AWS CodePipeline.

-Automated build, test, and deployment workflows to reduce manual effort and improve release speed.
+Built a monitoring and alerting system to improve system reliability and response time.

+- Implemented monitoring using Prometheus, Grafana, and AWS CloudWatch
+- Set up centralized logging and alerting
+- Detected failures and performance issues proactively
+- Handled production incidents and performed root cause analysis (RCA)
+- Optimized system performance using logs and metrics

+**Impact:**
+- Reduced incident response time by 30%
+- Improved overall system stability and reliability

 ---